IMSoley/tasawwuf/README.md

 * In the Arms of the Beloved [[Amazon](https://amzn.to/3sk8vYf), [PDF](http://library.lol/main/832184BC4762E880A79AEBA8421FF2BF)]
 * Spiritual Verses [[Amazon](https://amzn.to/3kHl6SU)]
 * The Purity of Desire: 100 Poems of Rumi [[Amazon](https://amzn.to/3bNnVh7)]
+* Signs of the Unseen: The Discourses of Jalaluddin Rumi
+* Love's Ripening: Rumi on the Heart's Journey
+* Love Is a Stranger: Selected Lyric Poetry
+* Feeling the Shoulder of the Lion: Poetry and Teaching Stories of Rumi
+* Unseen Rain: Quatrains of Rumi
+* Open Secret: Versions of Rumi
+* This Longing: Poetry, Teaching Stories, and Letters of Rumi
 * Lectures
   * [The Spiritual Practice of Rumi by Mahmoud Mostafa](https://www.youtube.com/watch?v=I1_r034y2lM)
   * [Sufism: Whats Love Got To Do With It? by Mahmoud Mostafa](https://www.youtube.com/watch?v=pB24AcGzC_s)